mjlbnu/marciolisboa.com.br/content/posts/2021-09-30-javascript-sets.md

 console.log(staffUnique); // Set(3) {'Waiter', 'Chef', 'Manager'}
 ```

-### converting Set to an array using spread operator
+### Converting Set to an array using spread operator

 ```javascript
 staffUnique = [...new Set(staff)];